1. Advertising and sponsorship policy

 Sponsor means an entity providing or proposing to provide a financial benefit (whether or not “in kind”) in favour of the RACGP or its members in respect of an Event or a Product.

-Sponsorship means any financial support for an Event providing rights to the Sponsor in return.
+Sponsorship means any financial or in-kind support for an Event providing recognition or rights to the Sponsor in return.

 Therapeutic Goods has the meaning given in the Therapeutic Goods Act 1989 (Cth) and includes goods or medical devices represented to be:

 b. for use as an ingredient or component in the manufacture of therapeutic